TheMediocritist/pdbpm/README.md

 #### Track:update()
 Updates the track's internal state, and emits events if required.
 This should be called from the `love.update()` function.

+## TO DO
+* check whether pdbpm needs to maintain its own version of delta time.
+Work done between dt calculation in `playdate.update` and `track:update` could introduce lag?

 ## License